Employer Insights

 Oregon Unemployment Insurance

-Oregon unemployment insurance aims to help employees in the state who are unfortunate enough to have been laid off or otherwise qualify for unemployment.
+Oregon unemployment insurance aims to help employees in the state that are unfortunate enough to have been laid off or otherwise qualify for unemployment.
 While unemployment insurance is administered by the state, employers still have some responsibilities.

 For starters, Oregon employers must generally provide unemployment insurance to employees if:

-• Has at least one employee in each of 18 weeks during a calendar year
+Has at least one employee in each of 18 weeks during a calendar year

 Oregon private employers must also pay a quarterly tax directly to the State of Oregon.
 For domestic employers, this is done annually.
 State and federal government employers, on the other hand, must reimburse the state for UI benefits paid to former employees.